pukkapies/urop2019/README.md

 genre predictions to input audio.

-In the following sections, we will present to you in more details on what we have done, and a brief tutorial of how you may our codes to make genre predictions to your piece of audio, or even how to make use of our codes to carry out your experiment very easily.
+In the following sections, we will present to you in more details on what we have done, and a brief tutorial of how you may utilize this repository to make genre predictions to your own audio, or even how carry out your experiments based on this repository very easily.

-If you are interested to see our experiment result, click here (hyperlink to results)
+If you are interested to see our experiment result, click [here](https://github.com/pukkapies/urop2019#results)

 ## Requirements